 All workshop participants will receive close tracked change line edits and comments from myself, and the rest of the workshop.
 This is a comprehensive workshop that focuses on generating new work, developing ideas, refining ideas, how to put together a book, how to submit your work.
 I will work one on one with each participant on line editing techniques, how to sharpen dialogue, how to move along plot, how to consolidate, how to streamline, etc.

-Aside from that, really, it’s an open forum, if you have a question about process, we can get into it and try to figure something out together.
+Aside from that, really, it’s an open forum, any and all question about process, we will get into it together.

 About me: I am a writer and construction worker, but do not have any experience in academia.
 This is just somebody talking to you about art and life.
 I believe I can offer some insight into what it means to be a working artist today.
 How to go farther and weirder and more human on the page.
 And how to incorporate art into everyday life, away from universities, and institutes, out there in the ordinary world, where the time to write the novel seems to be half an hour here, half an hour there, one lunch break at a time.

 The workshop will cost $500.
 I am currently taking applications, please fill out the form below and tell me about yourself and what you are interested in working on.
 Any other questions, please feel free to put them in the form below, I will receive an email from you with it.

 Much respect to you,